intincrab/mayavi/README.md

 - **Modern UI**: Beautiful, responsive interface with dark mode
 - **TypeScript**: Full type safety and excellent developer experience
 - **Lightweight**: Minimal dependencies and efficient implementation
+- **Framework Agnostic**: Works with Next.js, React, Express, Fastify, and more

 ## 🛡️ How It Works